 You’ll continue to be sponsored by us during this 12-month period.

 We will need to stay in touch with you during this time to fulfil our duties to UK Visas and Immigration.
 We confirm how this works when you get your new BRP.

 You do not need to get a job at a particular level and you can be self-employed.

 - professional sportsperson or sports coach.

-If you want to continue working and living in the UK after your DES visa expires, you’ll need to switch to another visa category, such as a Tier 2 working visa.
+If you want to continue working and living in the UK after your DES visa expires, you’ll need to switch to another visa category.

 See our information about working in the UK after your studies.